JPWDEN/shale/README.md

     `DELETE: /todo/<username>/rmid --data "{ <types.TodoData>}`<br>
     `username: string`<br>

 For the above endpoints that include a data payload, the types.TodoData is a go struct with the following attributes.
-It is onyl necessary to return the individual values of concern for a given endpoint:
+JSON mappings are listed with the struct below and should be used to compose the payload.
+It is only necessary to return the individual values of concern for a given endpoint:

 `Name        string         json:"acct_name"`<br>
 `Title       string         json:"title"`<br>